 You’ll appreciate having at least two days off work prior to your wedding.
 Last-minute details creep up, and the last thing you want is to be up all night tying up loose ends.

-Touch base with your vendors and confirm when and where they’ll be arriving.
+Touch base with your vendors and confirm WHEN and WHERE they’ll be arriving.
 Make sure to be specific, giving them addresses, and specific rooms if necessary.

 Confirm when and where you will need your bridal party dressed and ready for photos, as well as any family members participating in formal photos.
 I can’t stress the importance of this enough.
 Don’t forget to inform said bridal party and family members where and when they will be needed for photos.

 If you don’t have a wedding planner, assign someone (a bridesmaid, mom, helpful aunt, etc.) to gather items you’d like to keep after the reception.
 That way, when you come back from your honeymoon, you won’t be guessing where your guest book, wedding dress, and bouquet are (like I was).

-If your groom is renting a tux, it will likely be due the following morning.
+If your groom is renting a tux, it will likely need to be returned the following morning.
 Save yourselves the errand (or late fees) and leave the tux with the best man to return.
 He’ll already be making the trip with his own tux, and your groom can return the favor someday.

-You want your ring to be as gorgeous as possible in macro photos!
-If you beat up your ring like me, a nice polish from the jeweler will make it extra shiny for your big day.
+You want your ring to be as gorgeous as possible in those close-up macro photos.

+If you beat up your ring like me, a nice polish from the jeweler will make it extra sparkly and ready for the big day.

 Start daydreaming while you pack for you honeymoon!
-Oh, and make sure to also encourage your future hubby to do the same as well.
+Encourage your future spouse to do the same.